Watson Lake has a colourful and unique history, full of interesting characters.

 In 2003, Rose and Gordon had the pleasure to be recognized as Mr. & Mrs. Yukon.

-Gordon passed away on November 9 2018 .
-He is sadly missed by our little community
+Gordon passed away on November 9 2018 ,Rose passed on October 14 2020.
+They are sadly missed by our little community

 Wally was working for K & J Trucking when he decided to move his wife Mary and three children, Sherry, Bobby and Sterling here in 1967.
 Samantha was born here later.
 Wally haauled freight to and ore out of Cantung Mine for quite a few years before buying Watson Lake Motors with partner Morgan Chaddock.
 He ran the Motors on his own for 28 years, after Morgan passed away.

 Wally was active in sports, playing ball and hockey. he was a fair and approachable businessman, a mainstay in the community.

 Mary stayed at home for most of the children’s formative years doing the books for the Motors.
 She then became interested in the role of Justice of the Peace.
 Her natural abilities over the 20+ years of service allowed her to become one of the most respected Territorial JP’s.
 She also took on the responsibilities of Community Coroner for this time.
 Mary enjoyed managing Murdoch’s Store for a number of years.
 She was one of the founding members of the Senior’s Club.
 Her volunteer work with the Church and Hospital saw many benefits to the community.

 Don came to the Yukon in 1949.
 He got to know the country, people and issues in this area.
 He was elected for 6 consecutive terms as MLA for this area, and served as Speaker of the House in the Yukon Legislature for 11 of those years.